 Lastly, Program Eligibility Examiners moderately value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Program Eligibility Examiners must consistently demonstrate qualities such as integrity, self-control, and stress tolerance.
+In order to perform their job successfully, people who work as Program Eligibility Examiners must consistently demonstrate qualities such as self-control, stress tolerance, and integrity.